Iansogotthis/whackAmole/README.md

    >>> exit()
    ```

+## Running the Application

-6. Start the Flask development server:
+1. Start the Flask development server:
    ```
    python main.py
    ```

-7. Open a web browser and navigate to `http://localhost:5000` to play the game.
+2. Open a web browser and navigate to `http://localhost:5000` to play the game.

 ## Game Instructions